thefoxboxman/TripIt/src/content/posts/victoria-2024-sydney-bypass.md

  ***<p style="text-align:center; "> Sofala Collector </p>***

-Some pretty stunning countryside around O'Connell in the southside of Bathurst which we basically bypassed.
+Some pretty stunning countryside around O'Connell in the southside of Bathurst.
 We spent 3 or 4 days in Bathurst a few years ago, so need to stop.

 ![img](../../Images/Sydney_Bypass/O'connell_countryside_IMG_5920.jpg)
  ***<p style="text-align:center; "> O'Connell Countryside </p>***